efdevcon/DIPs/DIPs/DIP-48.md

 ## Operational Requirements & Ownership
 1. Quest objectives:
     - Secure a cozy Devcon location (2-3 tables with chairs) for our gaming guilds
-    - Inscribe our events in the sacred Devcon schedule
+    - Try to inscribe our events in the sacred Devcon schedule
     - Summon Game Masters to oversee our daily adventures (that’s us!)
-    - Craft legendary loot for our champions and lucky raiders
+    - AceTCG and /tabletop will offer legendary loot (prizes like cards and merch) for our champions and lucky raiders
 2. Party members:
     - The /tabletop channel: A band of merry gamers on a quest to unite 1000 humans through the power of board games.
 They're not just players – they're devs crafting tools to connect tabletop enthusiasts and community builders creating a pipeline for game distribution on Farcaster.
     - AceTCG team: The wizards behind a trading card game that brings crypto lore to life.
 Born from a Gitcoin-funded educational public goods project, we’re on a mission to make blockchain concepts as gripping as the latest fantasy novel.